 - We don’t believe that active mutual fund managers can consistently beat their respective benchmarks over a long term period.
 And even if they could, can they be identified well in advance, and consistently?
 We don’t think so.

 - We believe in using mutual funds with very low costs.
 Focus on what you can control.

 - We emphasize international investments and owning small company and value company stocks.
 Why?
 Because they provide better diversification and greater expected (and historical) returns than just owning US large company stocks (which is what most people own).
-And we have lots of data to support this too.

 There is much more to our philosophy, but I will save that for future blog posts or personal conversations.